chmadole/PSVulnCheck/README.md

 ### 1. First you'll need to define the vulnerability that you're looking for:
 Start with virus definition manifest file like this with a `.psd1` extention, named, for example,  `vuln.psd1`.

-The following definition will find vulnerability for the ransomware [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack).
+The following definition will find vulnerability for the ransomware [WannaCry][WannaCryLink].
 ```
 @(
     @{